RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 ## Standard VS High Availability
 ![Alt text](image-2.png)

+**Dataproc best practices**:-
+- scale only secondary workers to avoid moving HDFS data and reduce the risk of cluster issues.
+- Set the graceful decommission period longer than the longest running job to avoid resource shortages during scaling.
+- For sensitive long-running workloads, consider separate ephemeral clusters, while keeping short jobs on a single auto scaling cluster.
+- Using Enhanced Flexibility Mode (EFM) for more aggressive auto scaling, especially when shuffle data is stored on primary worker nodes and secondary can be scaled up/down aggressively.
+- Use non-preemptible workers for the application master.
+- Zonal disks have higher read/write throughput than regional ones.
+- Local SSDs can provide faster read and write times than persistent disk
+- HDFS storage on Dataproc is built on top of persistent disks (PDs) attached to worker nodes.

+**Enhance Flexibility Mode**:-It improves performance and scalability by distributing data more evenly across storage nodes.
+It achieves this by breaking data into smaller chunks and distributing them across multiple nodes, ensuring better load balancing and data distribution.

+- EFM offloads shuffle data in one of two user-selectable modes:
+   **Primary-worker shuffle**:- Mappers write data to primary workers, and workers pull from those remote nodes during the reduce phase" mode is available and recommended exclusively for Spark jobs.
+   **HCFS (Hadoop Compatible File System) shuffle**:-  Mappers write data to an HCFS implementation (HDFS by default).
+As with primary worker mode, only primary workers participate in HDFS and HCFS implementations (if HCFS shuffle uses the Cloud Storage Connector, data is stored off-cluster).
+   - This mode can benefit jobs with small amounts of data, but due to scaling limitations, it is not recommended for larger jobs.

+- Enhanced Flexibility mode is configured per execution engine, and must be configured during cluster creation.
+- both EFM modes do not store intermediate shuffle data on secondary workers.
+-  EFM is well suited to clusters that use preemptible VMs or only autoscale the secondary worker group.
+- Enhanced Flexibility Mode (EFM) is available only for regional buckets (not multi-regional or dual-regional buckets).
+- Once you enable EFM for a bucket, you cannot revert it to the traditional mode.
+The change is permanent.

 **Note**:-
 - Only the number of worker nodes and preemptible worker nodes can change—master nodes are fixed
 - AutoScaling can cause problems and become unstable when used with high availability clusters, and it is not allowed to be used on a single node.